 Teams publish Storybook online to review and collaborate on works in progress.
 That allows developers, designers, PMs, and other stakeholders to check if the UI looks right without touching code or requiring a local dev environment.

 First, we'll need to build Storybook as a static web application.
-The functionality is already built-in and pre-configured.
+The functionality is already built-in and pre-configured for most supported frameworks.
+Others require a bit of customization (e.g., Angular).
 Run the following command inside your project's root directory:

 💡 You can provide additional flags to customize the command.
 Read more about the flag options here.